What You Do For God vs What God Did For You (Bus Accident Analogy)

-Sometimes people over obsess with what THEY are doing for God.
+Sometimes people over obsess over what THEY are doing for God.
 As if God were expecting to be paid back.

 The Bible says “God is not served by human hands, as if He needed anything” – Acts 17:25

-People whose main message is about what THEY do for God is unhealthy, and frankly, arrogant.
+People whose main message is about what THEY do for God are spiritually unhealthy, and frankly, arrogant.
 It also leads people away from Jesus.

 The gospel is what leads people to Jesus.
 The “what God did for me” message focuses on Jesus, whereas the “what I did for God” places the emphasis on “self”.